frnsys/stocker/README.md

 Stocker
 ======
+By Francis Tseng
+frnsys.com / @frnsys

-A Python wrapper for Yahoo's Finance API.
+A Python wrapper for the Yahoo Finance API.
+With many thanks to [http://goo.gl/gSEmw](http://goo.gl/gSEmw).

+I still need to adapt this into a proper library.